patricialmd/step-count-analysis/README.md

 * Is her activity declining, and what can I do about it?

 ### Dataset
-- 393 days of step count data (Oct 2024 - Oct 2025) merged with weather variables
+393 days of step count data (Oct 2024 - Oct 2025) merged with weather variables

 ### Tools Used
-- Google Sheets for merging the datasets
+**Google Sheets** for merging the datasets
-- Python for data analysis
+**Python** for data analysis
--

 ### Analysis
-- statistical hypothesis testing and visualisations
+Statistical hypothesis testing and visualisations
--

 ### Goal:
-- To find actionable insights to help keep her stay active and well as she ages.
+To find actionable insights to help keep her stay active and well as she ages.

 ## Data